How To Use And Configure WordPress Widgets

 Some widgets may require or offer no customization, or they may only allow you to add something like an optional title …

-Some widgets provide users with little to no customizing options
+Some widgets offer little to no configuration options

-(Some widgets provide users with little to no customization)
+(Some widgets offer little to no customizing options)

-Depending on the theme you use, you can also manage and customize widgets without actually making changes to your site.
-This way, you can be sure that you are happy with your customizations before making any permanent changes to your site.
+Depending on the theme you are using, you’re also able to preview any changes live without making actual changes to your site.
+This way, you can be sure that you are happy with what you see before making any permanent changes to your website.

-The ability to manage widgets from your dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing any changes (and avoid making mistakes), or manage your widgets on the fly using the Widget editor screen.
+Widget management is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing changes (to avoid making mistakes), or configure widgets on the fly using the Widget editor screen.

-(preview widget changes live in the Customize section)
+(preview widget changes live in the Customize feature)

 Customize link in the toolbar